 Pharmacists’ Time and Wrap Around Care Costs

 The following costs have been estimated using a unit cost of £30 per 15-minute session with the community pharmacist.
-This is in line with the consultation fee provided for current PGD-based Pharmacy First services such as the UTI service (£30 fee for ~15 minute consultation).
-This fee also takes into consideration overheads, preparation work and documentation time outside of appointments.
-The estimated initial appointment duration for this type of weight management service would be at least 30 minutes (cost: £60 for initial appointments).
-For comparison purposes, a 10 minute GP appointment slot is normally costed by the NHS using PSSRU figures35 at £41 (15 minutes= £61.50).
-The estimated follow-up appointment duration during the 12 month treatment period is estimated at 15 minutes (cost: £30 for follow-up appointments).
-All patients will have 11 monthly follow-up appointments during the 12-month follow-up period (i.e. 11 X 15 minute appointments @ £30 per consultation would cost £330).
-A further four 10 minute sessions will be offered to patients in the 12 months after stopping treatment at 3, 6, 9 and 12 months (Cost: £20 per session) to help ensure weight loss can be maintained.
+The estimated initial appointment duration would be 30 minutes (cost: £60 for initial appointments).
+Estimated follow-up appointment duration during the 12-month treatment period is estimated at 15 minutes (cost: £30 for follow-up appointments).
+All patients will have 11 monthly follow-up appointments during the 12-month follow-up period (i.e. 11 X 15-minute appointments @ £30 per consultation would cost £330).
+A further four 10-minute sessions will be offered to patients in the 12 months after stopping treatment at 3, 6, 9 and 12 months (Cost: £20 per session) to help ensure weight loss can be maintained.
 The total cost per patient for pharmacist consultations/wrap around care for the 12-month pilot is £470.
 For 200 patients the cost of sessions would be £94,000.
-It is important to note that this cost of £470 per patient includes pharmacist delivered wraparound care.
-For comparison purposes, under England’s proposed GP-led MDT model of care23, the cost of wrap-around care is estimated at £1239.21 per year per patient, which for 200 patients would cost £247,842 in total.
+It is important to note that this cost of £470 per patient includes pharmacist delivered wrap-around care.

 PGD and Database Development Costs